 Think about how you want the space to function.
 Is a quiet escape or a busy and social entertaining spot?
 If you have visions of friends and family gathered around roasting marshmallows, the firepit is ideal.
 Its circular design invites conversation and allows everyone access to the warmth of the fire.
 This means you will be able to fit more people, and by nature of the circle, they may be more interactive.

 On the other hand, if you looking for a relaxing setting to unwind at the end of the day, a fireplace may be a better match.
 They work wonderfully for more intimate get-togethers and by design can be made to offer additional privacy.
 Fireplaces provide a cozy spot to read a book, relax with family, or share a romantic evening.
 Another popular option is to mount an outdoor television above the mantle just as you would in the family room.
+Fireplaces are not limited to an indoor setting.
+There are beautiful outdoor fireplace ideas you may want to take inspiration from if you’d rather unwind outside.

 Are you casual and outdoorsy?
 Elegant and formal?
 Just like any other part of your house when outfitting an outdoor space, think about how you want it to feel.
 It will serve as a focal point, so it is potentially one of the most important choices.
 A fireplace surrounded by an outdoor conversation set with comfy all-weather cushions will have a different ambience than a laid-back firepit surrounded by sturdy Adirondack chairs.